 In the ordinary course of its business, the Company enters into contracts or agreements that contain indemnifications or warranties.
 Future events could occur that lead to the execution of these provisions against the Company.
 The Company believes that the likelihood of such an event is remote; however, the maximum potential exposure is unknown.
-No accrual has been made in these consolidated financial statements as of December 31, 2014 and 2013, included in Part II, Item 8 of this Form 10-K, for any such exposure.
+No accrual has been made in these consolidated financial statements as of December 31, 2015 and 2014, in Part II, Item 8 of this Form 10-K, for any such exposure.

-We may also enter into future funding commitments such as revolving credit facilities, bridge financing commitments, or delayed draw commitments.
+We have in the past and may in the future enter into funding commitments such as revolving credit facilities, bridge financing commitments, or delayed draw commitments.

-The Company had the following commitments to fund delayed draw senior secured loans, none of which were funded:
+The Company had the following unfunded commitments to fund delayed draw and revolving senior secured loans as of the indicated dates:

-Par Value As of

-December 31, 2014 December 31, 2013

-Total unfunded delayed draw commitments \$ 9,500 \$ 3,000
+Par Value as of December 31, 2015 Decembe December 31, 2014 Unfunded delayed draw commitments \$ 20,695 \$ 9,500 Unfunded revolving term loan commitments 3,906 Total unfunded commitments \$ 24,601 \$ 9,500